hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* Dont feel pride in what you accomplish because that will ruin the fun in the long run
+  * Be content and happy for just exploring.
+Imagine you are surfing and you take pride in 'oh I surfed that big wave, or oh I'm so better than others', you'll not enjoy the moment...

+* When you are thinking and meditating
+  * Try working with the objects in your mind, if you have to write write as least as you can
+  * it must become so simple, so that you can fluidly work with the concepts in your mind,
+  * Because being hunched over desk is no fun, i must develop my memory

 * Find a perspective that makes you want to do things instead of having to do them
 * What inspires you to learn, understand?
 * Do we really need to spend time learning this?